 Under the numerus clausus, a divorce action can not be filed for any grounds other than the grounds listed in the Law.
 If one or more of the reasons for divorce occur, judicial separation can be made instead of divorce if it is possible that unity of family can start again.
-The judicial separation provides a break from the joint-life for some time; however, it does not completely end the marriage bond.
+The judicial separation provides a break from the joint-life for some time; however, it does not end the marriage bond completely.

 For judicial separation, at least one of the grounds for divorce listed in the Law must occur.
 As stated in the decision of the Court of Cassation’s 2nd Civil Chamber dated 18.02.2013, with the decision numbered 2013/3849 and the basis number 2012/3023, “If the ground for divorce has not been realized, the request for separation should also be rejected.”